denniszielke/phoenix/challenges.1.md

 - Push your image to your registry

 ## 2. Start your container in azure container instances
 > Need help?
-Check hints [here :blue_book:](hints/ManualReleaseToACI.md)!
+Check hints [here :blue_book:](hints/deploy_to_aci.md)!
 - Run your newly created image in Azure Container Instances to see if everything works.
 You can start it manually in the portal or via command line.

 ## 3. Automate the build of your container
 > Need help?
-Check hints [here :blue_book:](hints/TeamServicesContainerBuild.md)!
+Check hints [here :blue_book:](hints/automate_container_build.md)!
-- Import the sample code from to your VSTS Team Project.
+- Import the sample code from to your azure devops project.
 You can do this via UI.
-- Use VSTS to create a build definition which triggers on code changes.
+- Use azure devops to create a build definition which triggers on code changes.
 The build definition should
     - create a new container image
     - use the build number as tag to identify your image.
 The buildId can be found in variable *$(Build.BuildId)*  (The screenshots may show Buildnumber - make sure to use the BuildId)
     - push the new image to your private Azure Container Registry (if you don't have an ACR, create one first)